 Reasons for Choosing a Medicare Supplement

 - Freedom of choice: There are no networks.
 You can go to any hospital or doctor that accepts Medicare reimbursement.
-If your doctor, hospital, or lab accepts Medicare, they will accept your Medicare Supplement.
+In most cases, if your doctor, hospital, or lab accepts Medicare, they will accept your Medicare Supplement.

 - You do not need a referral to see a specialist.

 - There are no financial surprises.
-The most popular supplement plan, Plan F, covers 100% of all Medicare- approved expenses.
+Currently, the most popular supplement plan, Plan G, has an annual $198.00 deductible then covers 100% of all Medicare-approved expenses.
 There are no copayments, coinsurance, or deductibles.